ADVERTISEMENT

 How To Write In Standard Form?

-Here our standard form calculator automatically converts your number into an equivalent standard form that saves you a lot of time.
-But if your goal comes up with the manual calculations, follow the steps as under:
+This standard form calculator automatically converts your number into an equivalent standard form saving you a lot of time.
+But if your goal comes up with the manual calculations, follow the steps below:

 For Positive Numbers: